formigas/formigas-flutter-bricks/README.md

 ### Feature

-Together with [formigas_mvc](formigas_mvc_link) we have a feature brick that provides the files and MVC structure the app.
+Together with [formigas_mvc][formigas_mvc_link] we have a feature brick that provides the files and MVC structure to the app.
 To add a new feature to your app run the following command in the root of your project:

 ```sh